CYBIRD-D/FREE-LLM-API-Provider/readme.md

 - **Easy guide** to deploy online LLM api:
   - sign up/register;
   - get api key and endpoint address in your account/setting etc
-  - put it in luna or the softwware support it.
+  - put it in luna or the software support it.

 ## Global Platform